 Please direct inquiries to Kimi Crist at email@example.com

 The University of Utah program offers a comprehensive, academically oriented training in all areas of Clinical Immunology.
 The Clinical Facilities of the Laboratory of Immunology at ARUP Laboratories include Protein, Allergy, Autoimmune Disease Serology, Microbial Serology, Cellular and Innate, Flow Cytometry, Hematologic Flow and Hepatitis and Retrovirus Serology sections.
 Training in Public Health Serology at the Utah Department of Public Health (UDPH) as well as the Histocompatibility and Immunogenetic Laboratory at the University of Utah will provide considerable expertise to our trainees.
 The program also lays emphasis in clinical and diagnostic immunology service such as test utilization and interpretation, laboratory administration and teaching.
 Our fellows also have the opportunity to participate in state-of-the-art clinical and translational research with infectious disease, rheumatology, transplant and pathology faculty at the University of Utah and/or the ARUP Institute of clinical and Experimental Pathology.
 More information can be found at the program website at http://www.path.utah.edu/education/fellowships/immunology.
-The program is not accepting applications at this time.
+The program is currently accepting applications for a two-year position that will begin on July 1, 2014.

 Programs in Medical and Public Health Laboratory Microbiology